 The main thrust of this article has been to point you to the right class of router.
 Once you determine that, there is still a world of choice out there.

 In the end, the only real way to know how a wireless router will perform is to try it.
 The SNB Forums are full of people agonizing over choosing the best router, getting confused by all the conflicting reviews and advice.
-All for something that’s going to cost them maybe $200 tops if they go all in and more typically around $100 for something that will probably suit them just fine.
+All for something that’s going to cost them maybe $200 tops if they go all in and more typically under $100 for something that will probably suit them just fine.

 Good luck and happy hunting!